sonv/Vevoicoinguon/7.typ

 Fortunately, Thụ later returned safely as well.
-He told us how he explained to the soldier that he was going to Lào Cai to do business, saw one guy got off the train, thought the train had reached a station, and jumped off by mistake.
+He told us how he explained to the soldier that he was going to Lào Cai to do business, saw one guy get off the train, thought the train had reached a station, and jumped off by mistake.
 A few coins slipped into the soldier’s hand